 He understood in a way that no one else apparently did, Hillary Clinton especially, that the election was going to be decided in Michigan, Wisconsin, Ohio, Pennsylvania, North Carolina, Florida, and was going to be decided by a few thousand votes, that these democratic constituencies could either be flipped or more voters could come into the voting process that had stayed home for McCain and Romney.
 That took a degree of not just cunning and instinct, but imagination that I think he never got credit for.

-In part two of this series, Victor Davis Hanson discusses whether Trump would have beaten a Democrat other than Hillary Clinton, and how the Republican establishment and Never Trumpers have adjusted to life in the Swamp in the Donald Trump era.We value your comments!
-Please weigh in on our comment section below.
+In part two of this series, Victor Davis Hanson discusses whether Trump would have beaten a Democrat other than Hillary Clinton, and how the Republican establishment and Never Trumpers have adjusted to life in the Swamp in the Donald Trump era.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com